Gnorn/mahjong/README.md

 # mahjong
 A Mahjong tournament software

+Copyright 2016 Simon Picard

+This program is free software: you can redistribute it and/or modify
+    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+---

-Quick overview before a more detailed readme is available: this allows you to run a mahjong tournament (or other 4-player games) by importing a table map, creating players, inputing results and penalties, and getting a ranking.
+QUICK OVERVIEW before a more detailed readme is available: this allows you to run a mahjong tournament (or other 4-player games) by importing a table map, creating players, inputing results and penalties, and getting a ranking.
 Dynamic placement and ranking (depending on the result of players during the previous rounds for placement, and allowing for advanced calculation methods for ranking) is also available.

+---

-Required : Apache2, PHP5, SQLite3.
+REQUIRED : Apache2, PHP5, SQLite3.
 If like me you're running this on debian and don't have those, you should be good to go with sudo apt-get install apache2 php5 libapache2-mod-php5 php5-sqlite .
 If you're using another distribution you probably can manage to get it running.
 If you don't know what all this is about, read the following :

+---

 VERY EASY START :
 You can run this in a virtual machine (VM) on your computer.
 It's like a virtual computer running inside your computer.
 In order to do that, do the followings :